-Many machinists find that the extra space between centers comes in handy when working with a part held in a chuck and a larger tailstock chuck with a long drill bit in place.
-The combination of chucks, part and drill can eat up a lot of the available center-to-center distance, and a little extra capacity is often appreciated.
-This lathe offers the same diameter turning capacities as the shorter lathe and same powerful motor/speed control.
-The differences are both the extra 9″ of center distance and the addition of extras like the adjustable zero handwheels and rocker toolpost, making this lathe a good value for the extra cost.
+Our benchtop lathe has 17″ between centers compared to 8″ between centers on our tabletop lathe.
+Many machinists find the extra space between centers handy when working with a part held in a chuck and a larger tailstock chuck with a long drill bit in place.
+The combination of chucks, parts, and drill can eat up much of the available center-to-center distance, and a little extra capacity is often appreciated.
+The differences between the two lathe models are the additional 9″ of center distance and the addition of the zero adjustable handwheels and a rocker toolpost, making this lathe a good value for the extra cost.

 - A powerful 90V DC motor with electronic speed controller*